percona/percona-server-mongodb-operator/source/TLS.rst

 The internal certificate is also used as an authorization method.

 TLS security can be configured in several ways.
-By default, the Operator generates certificates automatically during the installation process.
+By default, the Operator generates certificates automatically if there are no certificate secrets available.
 Other options are the following ones:

 * The Operator can use a specifically installed *cert-manager* for the automatic certificates generation,
 * Certificates can be generated manually.